 But the problem was that I had an original preinstalled Windows XP on my branded PC, and there was no attempt to “try to install Microsoft Windows XP or upgrade to Windows XP on a computer that runs Microsoft Windows 95, Windows 98, or Windows Millennium Edition”.
 So I went looking for alternative sources of help.

-I can across a site NTLDRmissing.com – a problem common enough to deserve its own domain name, of course it redirects to another site.
+I can across a site NTLDRmissing.com – (a problem common enough to deserve its own domain name!).
 It helps you make a NTLDR boot disk to get back into Windows and Use windows to fix the boot files on the hard drive.
 They advise that most likely the BIOS either didn’t look for the right drive, didn’t find the right partition, it wasn’t active, didn’t find the MBR, or the MBR didn’t list NTLDR in the right place, or the location of NTLDR changed.”

 ComputerHope has another excellent article enlisting the causes for these errors and tutorials on how to fix them too.
 They suggest it could have been caused by computer is booting from a non-bootable source, hard disk drive is not properly setup in BIOS, a corrupt NTLDR and/or NTDETECT.COM file, a possible misconfiguration of boot.ini file, a bad attempt to upgrade from a Windows 95, 98, or ME computer that is using FAT32 etc.